BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 If you like everything you read in the Summary and descriptions, you can **Approve**.

-> :warning: **WARNING.** Seed Tool also allows you read in PSBTs using the `ur:crypto-psbt` specification, either scanned as QRs or read as text.
+> :warning: **WARNING:** Seed Tool also allows you read in PSBTs using the `ur:crypto-psbt` specification, either scanned as QRs or read as text.
 This is primarily offered for backward compatibility, since `ur:crypto-psbt` was released prior to `ur:crypto-request`.
 It is not suggested for actual usage beyond testing because `ur:crypto-psbt` does not provide the full context of a PSBT.

 #### Outputting PSBTs